dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

-  --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation --sgn    Encode shellcode via SGN before encrypting it´ --replace    Replace common nim IoC's in the loader like the string 'nim' --sandbox value    Include Sandbox Checks of your choice into the loader:
+  --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation --sgn    Encode shellcode via SGN before encrypting it´ --replace    Replace common nim IoC's in the loader like the string 'nim' --AMSIProviderPatch    Patch all AMSI Providers instead of 'amsi.dll' (https://i.blackhat.com/Asia-22/Friday-Materials/AS-22-Korkos-AMSI-and-Bypass.pdf)
+  --sandbox value    Include Sandbox Checks of your choice into the loader:
                      Domain -> Only execute if the target domain is == the --domain parameter's domain / If --domain is not set, it will only execute on non-domain joined systems
                      DomainJoined -> Only execute if the target is connected to ANY domain - you don't need to know the target's domain for this one
-                     DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available --domain targetdomain    Specify a domain for SandBox Evasion --pump value    Pump the file with:
+                     DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available Emulated -> VirtualAllocExNuma API call (Some sandboxes do not emulate that) WindowChanges -> Checks, if the current Window has changed 7 or more times before executing the payload --domain targetdomain    Specify a domain for SandBox Evasion --pump value    Pump the file with:
                   words -> english dictionary words to increase the reputation for "mashine learning" evasion (https://twitter.com/hardwaterhacker/status/1502425183331799043)